moubry/dotfiles/README.md

 Other things to remember that the `.osx` script doesn't handle for you:

-* Terminal > Preferences > Profiles > Keyboard > Use Option as Meta key
+* Terminal > Preferences > Profiles > Keyboard > Use Option as Meta key.
-* Keychain Access > Preferences > Show keychain status in menu bar
+* Keychain Access > Preferences > Show keychain status in menu bar.
-* Open DropBox and sign in > Choose folders to sync > Start unchecking everything except:
+* Open Dropbox and sign in > Choose folders to sync > Only the essentials.
-  * 1Password
-  * Temp
-  * TextExpander
-* Wait until all Dropbox files are downloaded (this'll take about 10 minutes)
+* Wait until all Dropbox files are downloaded (this'll take about 10 minutes).
-* Start configuring all the software that requires licenses, getting the licenses from DropBox
-* Setup 1Password
+* Setup 1Password, then setup apps with licenses from 1Password.